 This full-time, tenure-track position will include teaching courses for the BFA in Musical Theatre (e.g., Acting, Audition Techniques, or Musical Theatre History) and directing productions.
 Service to the college and university includes membership on various committees, recruiting, and Senior Showcase duties requiring travel within the United States.

-Minimum Qualifications: Candidates must hold a terminal degree in theatre or musical theatre (performance or directing) or equivalent professional experience, with significant experience in musical theatre.
-Candidates must have a minimum of five years teaching and directing experience at the university and/or professional level.
+Minimum Qualifications: Candidates must hold a terminal degree in theatre, musical theatre, or have equivalent professional musical theatre experience.
+A minimum of five years teaching and directing experience at the university and/or professional level is required.